Posted on: Dec 12, 2023 | 3 mins | Written by: HDFC ERGO Team

-How to Fill Claim Form Part A for Health Insurance
+How To Fill Claim Form Part A

-Health insurance helps cover the cost of medical treatment and reduces the stress associated with unexpected medical bills.
-Whether it is an emergency or a planned procedure, you can get cashless treatment at a network hospital or apply for reimbursement if you are treated at a non-network hospital.
+Health insurance helps cover the cost of medical treatment and reduces the stress with unexpected medical bills.
+Whether it is an emergency or a planned procedure, you can get cashless treatment at a network hospital or apply for reimbursement if you are treated a non-network hospital.
 However, to ensure your claim is processed quickly and without delay, it is important to fill out the claim form correctly.

 Types of Health Insurance Claims

-There are two categories of health insurance claims – cashless and reimbursement.
+There are two categories of health insurance claims: cashless and reimbursement.

-1. Cashless claim:
+1. Cashless claim

 If you opt for a medical procedure at a network hospital of your insurance provider, you can file a cashless claim with them.
 In this case, the insurance company will settle your medical bills directly with the healthcare establishment, so you will not have to pay the same from your pocket.

-2. Reimbursement claim:
+2. Reimbursement claim

 How to Fill Out a Health Insurance Claim Form?

 Whether you choose a network or non-network hospital for a medical procedure, you must fill out the claim form of your insurance provider.
-You can download the form online or obtain it from the insurance company or TPA.
+You can download the form online or it from the insurance company or TPA.

 Once you have the claim form, here’s how you must fill it out:

-1. A health insurance claim form has two sections, i.e., Part A and Part B. While Part A is to be filled out by the policyholder, Part B is for the hospital.
+1. A health insurance claim form has two sections, i.e., Part A and Part B. While Part A is to filled out by the policyholder, Part B is for the hospital.

 4. If you are filing a cashless claim, you must submit your cashless card along with the duly filled claim form at the hospital’s TPA desk.
 The insurer will verify your claim before settling your bills with the hospital.